Learn important steps to take when applying to law school during our admissions application workshop at the next Experience Law.

-Attach a Résumé: Detail your employment history and all extra-curricular and community activities.
+Attach a Résumé detailing your employment history and all extra-curricular and community activities.
 A résumé is optional but strongly recommended.

-Step 5: Interview with Admissions Committee (case-by-case basis)
+Step 5: Interview with the Admissions Committee (case-by-case basis)

 Once your application has been received and reviewed, you will receive a username and password which will allow you to check the status of your application via Applicant Status Online (ASO) or you may contact the Admission’s Office directly.

-Step 1: Sign and return Admissions Acceptance Agreement
+Step 1: Sign and return the Admissions Acceptance Agreement

-Step 2: Sign and return Scholarship Acceptance Agreement (if applicable)
+Step 2: Sign and return the Scholarship Acceptance Agreement (if applicable)